Weidmuller Terminal Blocks in Massachusetts

 • Discoloration from heat: Discoloration around the terminal area can signal heat, poor contact, overload, or a nearby panel issue worth checking during electrical equipment maintenance.

-• Outdated terminal hardware: Outdated terminal hardware may need a closer look before a matching replacement or updated equivalent can be sourced.
+• Obsolete or mismatched blocks: Outdated terminal hardware may need a closer look before a matching replacement or updated equivalent can be sourced.

 Weidmuller terminal blocks in Massachusetts, are often sourced with the accessories that complete the terminal strip.
 That may include jumpers, markers, end plates, partition plates, test points, or other related panel components that match the assembly.